 1. How do we know if couples therapy is right for us?

-Couples therapy can be helpful when something in the relationship isn’t working and you don’t feel able to shift it on your own.
-Many couples seek therapy when communication has broken down, connection feels strained, or conflict has become overwhelming.
-You don’t have to be on the brink of separation for therapy to be worthwhile — but both partners do need to be willing to engage in the process.
+Couples therapy can be helpful when something in the relationship isn’t working and your efforts to fix it on your own haven’t led to meaningful change.
+Many couples reach out when communication has broken down, connection feels strained, or conflict has become difficult to manage.
+You don’t need to be on the brink of separation — but both partners do need to be willing to engage in the process.

 2. We’ve been living like this for a long time.
 Is there still hope?

-Many couples wait years before reaching out for help.
-By the time they do, patterns of conflict or disconnection can feel deeply entrenched.
-The good news is that couples therapy has advanced significantly in recent years, and structured, research-informed approaches like PACT are designed specifically to help couples change these patterns.
-Even relationships that have felt stuck for a long time can improve.
+Many couples wait years before seeking help.
+By that point, patterns of conflict or disconnection can feel deeply entrenched.
+Couples therapy has evolved significantly in recent years, and structured, research-informed approaches like PACT are designed specifically to address these patterns.
+Even relationships that have felt stuck for a long time can move in a different direction.

-It’s very common for one partner to feel unsure, especially if there has been a difficult experience with therapy in the past or concern about a therapist taking sides.
+It’s common for one partner to feel unsure, particularly if there has been a difficult experience with therapy in the past or concern about a therapist taking sides.
 My role is to work with the relationship as a whole and to keep the process balanced and fair.
-Many couples agree to start with one or two sessions to see how it feels before making a longer-term commitment.
+Many couples choose to begin with one or two sessions to see how the work feels before deciding how to proceed.

 5. How long does couples therapy take?

 Every relationship is different.
-Some couples notice positive changes within the first few sessions, while others work together over a longer period of time.
+Some couples notice shifts within the first few sessions, while others work together over a longer period of time.
 Progress depends on factors such as how long issues have been present, the level of distress, and how actively both partners engage in the work.
-Couples decide together when therapy has helped them reach their goals.
+Couples decide together when therapy has supported the changes they were seeking.

 6. What if things feel so damaged that repair seems impossible?

-Many couples come to therapy feeling this way.
-Over time, unaddressed hurt can create distance, resentment, and resignation.
-In therapy, couples learn to identify and shift the patterns that keep them stuck.
-While not every relationship can or should continue, many couples discover that meaningful repair is possible once these patterns are understood and addressed.
+Many couples arrive feeling this way.
+Over time, unaddressed hurt can lead to distance, resentment, and resignation.
+In therapy, couples learn to identify and change the patterns that keep them stuck.
+While not every relationship can or should continue, many couples find that meaningful repair becomes possible once these patterns are understood and addressed.

-7. Are you the right therapist for us?
+7. How do we know if you’re the right therapist for us?

-Reading this website can give you a sense of how I work, but the best way to know if it feels right is to meet.
-I offer a free video consultation so both of you can ask questions, get a feel for the process, and see whether working together feels like a good fit.
+This website can give you a sense of how I work, but the best way to know whether it feels right is to meet.
+I offer a free video consultation so both of you can ask questions, experience the tone of the work, and see whether working together feels like a good fit.

 8. What if we’re seriously considering separation or divorce?

-I work with couples who are committed to exploring whether their relationship can become safe and secure again.
-If you are primarily seeking help deciding how to separate or divorce, I can refer you to a therapist who specializes in that work.
+I work with couples who are willing to explore whether their relationship can become safe and secure again.
+If your primary goal is help deciding whether to separate or divorce, I can refer you to a therapist who specializes in that kind of discernment work.

-Couples choose between two ways of working together, depending on time, urgency, and how much support they want at the outset.
+Couples typically choose between two ways of working together, based on time, urgency, and how much support is needed at the outset.

 Ongoing Couples Therapy